canarioviana/bacterial_genome_assembly/README.md

-# Bash scripts for bacterial genome assembly from short-read sequencing data
+# Bash scripts for bacterial genome assembly

 This repository contains a collection of command-lines for bacterial genome assembly and annotation.
 It also includes command-lines for software installation.